-To view the Telephone Page:
+Viewing the Telephone Page:

-- 1) Turn the large FMS Knob on the MFD to select the AUX page group. - 2) Turn the small FMS Knob to select the AUX-TELEPHONE Page.
+- 1) Turn the large FMS Knob on the MFD to select the AUX page group. - 2) Turn the small FMS Knob to select SATELLITE PHONE. - 3) If necessary, select the TEL Softkey to display the AUX-TELEPHONE Page.

-The PHONE STATUS display, as shown in Figure 8-80, gives a graphical representation of the current disposition of voice and/or data transmissions.
+The PHONE STATUS display, as shown in Figure 8-81, gives a graphical representation of the current disposition of voice and/or data transmissions.
 Table 8-5 describes symbology used on PHONE STATUS display.

-Figure 8-80 Phone Status Display
+Figure 8-81 Phone Status Display